drivendataorg/deid2-runtime/README.md

 Note: this will run `make build` to create the new container image with your changes automatically, but you could also do it manually.

-This will build a local version of the official container and then run the import tests to make sure the relevant libraries can all be successfully loaded.
-This must pass before you submit a pull request to our repo to update the requirements.
+This will build a local version of the container and then run the import tests to make sure the relevant libraries can all be successfully loaded.
+This must pass before you submit a pull request to this repository to update the requirements.
 If it does not, you'll want to figure out what else you need to make the dependencies happy.

 If you have problems, the following command will run a bash shell in the container to let you interact with it.
-Make sure to activate the `conda` environment (e.g., `conda activate py-cpu`) when you start the container if you want to test the dependencies!
+Make sure to activate the `conda` environment (e.g., `source activate py-cpu`) when you start the container if you want to test the dependencies!

 ```
 make debug-container